Monitoring Linux resource usage with Wazuh

-Monitoring Linux resources is crucial to optimizing performance and also to maintain the security of an organization’s data and network.
-Maintaining the health of a computer system is important for the proper provisioning of its services, and this can be ensured by having a comprehensive view of the state of its resources.
-Organizations are able to stay ahead of potential performance issues by knowing how endpoint resources are utilized.
-Wazuh is an open source solution that provides the means to monitor and manage the security and performance of computer systems.
+Monitoring Linux resources is crucial for optimizing performance and securing an organization’s data and network.
+Maintaining system health ensures reliable service delivery, which requires comprehensive visibility of the state of its resources.
+Organizations can stay ahead of potential performance issues by knowing how endpoint resources are utilized.
+Wazuh is an open source solution that enables organizations to monitor and manage the security and performance of computer systems.

-In this blog post, we describe how to use Wazuh in monitoring Linux system resource usage and in turn, maintain security.
+In this blog post, we describe how to use Wazuh in monitoring Linux system resource usage and maintain security.

 Linux performance metrics

 Metric data can be generated on every endpoint with the use of different utilities.
-This data provides insight into how endpoint resources are used.
+Metric data provides insight into how endpoint resources are used.
+This data can be generated on every endpoint with the use of different utilities.
 Wazuh can collect, index, analyze, and visualize endpoint metric data.

 There are primary metrics to consider when monitoring Linux endpoints.
 The four primary metrics you should track are CPU usage, CPU load, memory utilization, and disk usage.

-1. CPU usage: This is the percentage of time that a CPU spends working on tasks that are non-idle.
+1. CPU usage: This is the percentage of time that a CPU spends working on non-idle tasks.

 Linux splits each CPU time into slices and uses the CPU scheduler to allocate these time slices to each task.
 You can obtain the CPU usage percentage of a Linux endpoint with utilities such as top.
 A sample result is shown below: